srikanthbpai/srikanthbpai.github.io/_posts/2024-11-03-RMO-2024-solution-sketches.md

 giscus_comments: true
 ---

 I solved the RMO problems today after the exam.
-I am documenting the solutions and my feelings of difficulty for each problem.
+I am documenting the solutions and my feelings of difficulty (out of 5) for each problem.
 I hope you enjoy the solutions.
 Let me know if you liked it, and share the solutions with interested people.

 ![Problem 1](/assets/img/Pasted image 20241103231432.png)